NeoGeographyToolkit/StereoPipeline/docs/tools/wv_correct.rst

 artifacts, and for those this tool will in fact make the solution worse, not better.

-ASP of version later than 3.2.0 and any development build after 2023-06-21 will automatically detect this and will not apply the correction (a copy of the input image will be written on output).
+ASP of version 3.3.0 or later (and any development build after 2023-06-21) will automatically detect this and will not apply the correction (a copy of the input image will be written on output).
 A warning will be printed in that case.
 This holds for both PAN and multi-spectral images.